Dave-team/Knowledge-base/Social.md

 # Social

 ## Interaction principles
+- Goal is to learn about the other person and find common interests you can talk about
 - A human touch often goes a very long way, so don’t be afraid to touch.
 Especially when meeting someone and saying goodbye: shake hands, hug, kiss.
 - The start and ending of an interaction is often key - 'Great to see you - you look good!' and then 'It was great seeing you - let's do it again soon'!
 - Use people's names during interactions.